citp/privacy-policy-historical/s/sq/squ/squareup.com.md

-> *The following text is extracted and transformed from the squareup.com privacy policy that was archived on 2016-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161231191007id_/https%3A//squareup.com/legal/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the squareup.com privacy policy that was archived on 2017-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170627201107id_/https%3A//squareup.com/legal/privacy) for the most accurate reproduction.*

-# Privacy Policy for Users Who Apply or Sign Up for a Square Account | Square
+# Privacy Policy for Users Who Apply or Sign Up for a Square Account

 ## Square

-### Privacy Policy for Users Who Apply or Sign Up for a Square Account
+## Privacy Policy for Users Who Apply or Sign Up for a Square Account

-**For users who DO NOT apply or sign up for a Square Account,[click here](https://squareup.com/legal/privacy-no-account).**
+**For users who DO NOT apply or sign up for a Square Account,[click here](https://web.archive.org/legal/privacy-no-account).**

 **Last updated: May 27, 2016**